 - Go to the beginning of a document: [Ctrl]+[Home]

-- Go to the bottom of a screen: [Ctrl]+[Page Down]
+- Go to the next page: [Ctrl]+[Page Down]

-- Go to the top of a screen: [Ctrl]+[Page Up]
+- Go to the previous page: [Ctrl]+[Page Up]

 - Go to a specified location (page, bookmark, section): [Ctrl]+G or [F5]